kubernetes/enhancements/keps/sig-network/6313-network-isolated-pods/README.md

-**Scope creep towards multi-network.** An enum makes it easy to propose new values (`bridge`-like modes, named networks), and once the API names the default network someone will want to name the other ones.
+**Scope creep towards multi-network.** An enum makes it easy to propose new values (`bridge`-like modes, named networks), and once the API names the default pod network someone will want to name the other ones.
 Not in this
-KEP: all the core networking APIs only work with the default network, and that stays the same.
-Any new value or API change needs its own KEP and cannot change the guarantees for pods connected to the default network.
+KEP: all the core networking APIs only work with the default pod network, and that stays the same.
+Any new value or API change needs its own KEP and cannot change the guarantees for pods connected to the default pod network.

 ## Design Details